khenriks/mp3fs/README.md

 mp3fs
 =====

 Web site:
 Original Version: http://khenriks.github.io/mp3fs/
 FFMPEG Version: https://github.com/nschlia/mp3fs

+NOTE THAT THIS IS AN ALPHA VERSION FOR TESTING ONLY!

 mp3fs is a read-only FUSE filesystem which transcodes between audio and video formats (many formats that FFMPEG can decode to MP3 or MP4) on the fly when opened and read.

 This can let you use a multi media file collection with software and/or hardware which only understands the MP3 or MP4 format, or transcode files  through simple drag-and-drop in a file browser.

 For installation instructions see the [install](INSTALL.md) file.

-NOTE THAT THIS IS AN ALPHA VERSION FOR TESTING ONLY!

-Restricions:
+RESTRICIONS:

 * mp4 support is highly experimental.
 * Cover arts are also not yet supported.
+* The current version is in alpha state and input is limited to: avi, flac, flv, m2ts, mkv, mov, mpg, oga, ogg, ogv, rm, ts, vob, webm, wma and wmv.

 Usage
 -----